hakuhodo-technologies/scope-rl/README.md

 pip install scope-rl
 ```

-You can also install SCOPE-RL from source.
+You can also install SCOPE-RL from the source.
 ```bash
 git clone https://github.com/hakuhodo-technologies/scope-rl
 cd scope-rl